Creating Global Edge

 • Custom: set the host header to the value the user specifies.
 Enter the host header value manually.

-Source protocol settingsConfigure the port of the origin server that the edge server will connect to.
-Select between HTTP and HTTPS and enter the port number
+Origin protocol settingsConfigure the port of the origin server that the edge server will connect to.
+Select between HTTP and HTTPS, and enter the port number.

 • The default values are 80 for HTTP port and 443 for HTTPS port, and can be edited

-Source pathEnter the detailed path of the content source located within the origin server
+Origin pathEnter the detailed path of the original content located within the origin server

 Origin ShieldConfigure an origin shield to protect the origin server from overload due to a large mid-tier cache.
-Click the toggle button to turn on the feature and select the Region closest to the source as the Region to use.
+Click the toggle button to turn on the function and select the Region closest to the origin as the Region to use.

 Note